apache/solr-site/content/pages/operator/articles/explore-v030-gke.md

 # get a list of all CRDs in the cluster
 kubectl get crds

+# get details about the SolrCloud CRD Spec
+kubectl explain solrclouds.spec
+kubectl explain solrclouds.spec.solrImage

-# get details about the solrclouds crd
+# get details about the SolrCloud CRD Status
-kubectl get crds solrclouds.solr.apache.org -o yaml
+kubectl explain solrclouds.status
 ```

-Take a moment to look over the output from the get command above; the various structures and fields should seem familiar.
+Take a moment to look over the output from the `explain` command above; the various structures and fields should seem familiar.
+Feel free to dig down, exploring different parts of the SolrCloud CRD Spec and Status.

+### Creating a Solr Cloud

 To deploy an instance of a SolrCloud object in a Kubernetes namespace, we craft a bit of YAML, such as the example shown below:
 ```